 It’s important to be aware that North Carolina has a 5-year Medicaid Look-Back Period.
 This is a period of 5 years in which Medicaid checks to ensure no assets were sold or given away under fair market value in order to meet Medicaid’s asset limit.
 If one is found to be in violation of the look-back period, a period of Medicaid ineligibility will ensue.

-It’s also important to mention the U.S. federal gift tax rule, which allows an individual to give away a certain amount of their money without incurring taxes ($15,000 in 2018).
+It’s also important to mention the U.S. federal gift tax rule, which allows individuals to give away a certain amount of their money without incurring taxes ($15,000 in 2019).
 Unfortunately, this gift tax rule sometimes causes confusion in regards to Medicaid’s look-back period.
 However, to be clear, if one does “gift” money during the 5-year look-back period, this is a violation of the look-back period.
 Said another way, the federal gift tax rule is not exempt from Medicaid’s 5-year look-back period.

 Qualifying When Over the Limits